vmwarelab/cci/Opencart/README.md

   className: Your_Supervisor_Namespace_Class_Name
   ```

-Note: The oc-svns.yaml is included in the git repo.
+Note: The oc-svns.yaml is included in the git repo.( Modify it according to your setup)

 ## 4. Create your context
 ```